dapr/dapr/docs/troubleshooting/common_issues.md

     <b>actions.io/port: "3000"</b>
 </pre>

-If using Actions Standalone and the Actions cLI, make sure you pass the `--app-port` flag to the `actions run` command.
+If using Actions Standalone and the Actions CLI, make sure you pass the `--app-port` flag to the `actions run` command.